Apple Watch Series 5 Reviewed and Rated

 Also, if you have your ECG data within an app that you can call up, the watch becomes even more convenient and more indispensable.

 Apple offers many apps, in the iOs store, that interact with the watch and expand its capabilities.
 It is clever marketing, making the watch insert itself into your daily routine, but it is also of great value to those of us who use the Apple Watch Series 5 or similar products.
 If you are serious about being healthy and moving more, a fitness watch can be a brilliant investment.
+Take a look at our list and find the best activity tracker for women.

 There are also a few features that, to us, smack of Apple programmers throwing ideas at a wall to see what sticks.
 In the "why the heck not" file, there is a Noise app that alerts you when decibels are rising to the point of causing hearing damage or discomfort.
 However, assuming you are not hearing impaired, wouldn't you be able to tell that for yourself?
 Your editors know to put in earplugs when we go to loud concerts or meet clients at loud construction sites.
 The Noise app is not extraneous exactly, but if we were betting people, we would bet most people who buy the watch never use it or think about it.